-7 Important Nurse Administrator School and Career Questions Answered
+8 Important Nursing Administration School and Career Questions Answered

 What careers can I pursue as a CNL or nurse administrator?

-From hospitals to labs, clinical nurse leaders (CNLs) can lead small or large teams of nurses.
+From hospitals to labs, clinical nurse leaders (CNLs) and administrators can lead small or large teams of nurses.
 As you gain experience, you may even find opportunities to manage an entire facility.
-Some nurse administrators also choose to be a consultant, which allows them the chance to work in a number of medical facilities.
+Some nursing administration school graduates also choose to be a consultant, which allows them the chance to work in a number of medical facilities.

 What degree path can I take?

 As a CNL, you’ll need a minimum of a bachelor’s degree, but earning a master’s degree can help with career advancement.
 If you’re just beginning your nursing career, you might consider an RN-to-BSN program.
-Upon completion, you will be eligible to apply to a Master of Science in Nursing (MSN) program.
+Upon completion of your nursing administration school program, you will be eligible to apply to a Master of Science in Nursing (MSN) program.
 Or, you can enroll in an RN-to-MSN program which allows registered nurses to earn bachelor’s and master’s degrees simultaneously.